Supporting your child after a kidney transplant

 Before a kidney transplant, many children need to restrict their fluid intake – drinking less water and juice and eating fewer foods with a high water content, such as soups.

 After a kidney transplant, your child will need to drink more fluids.
-He or she may be given a minimum amount of fluid to drink each day.
+They may be given a minimum amount of fluid to drink each day.

 Follow up appointments